 This further supports the unlikeliness of physical dependence on Strattera.
 However, tolerance is possible.
 If a person takes Strattera in higher doses or for longer periods than prescribed, the individual may eventually become accustomed to its effects and eventually require a higher dose to experience them.

-This type of drug-taking behavior can increase the risk of overdose.
+Drug-taking behavior like that mentioned above can increase the risk of overdose.
 What’s more, prescription drugs that are not necessarily addictive can act as gateway drugs when abused.
 In other words, a person who abuses Strattera to get high may turn to more addictive and hardcore medications or illicit substances instead.

 Strattera (Atomoxetine) Withdrawal Treatment